DenisVorotyntsev/StopPermutingFeatures/README.md

 # Stop permuting features

-This repository contains code for experiment described in my blog post on permutation importance - [Stop permuting features](google.com).
+This repository contains code for the experiment described in my blog post on permutation importance - [Stop permuting features](google.com).

-Structure of the project:
+### Structure of the project

-`src` - all experiment's code
+`src` - all the experiment's code

 `notebooks`
 * `notebooks/0-experiment-illustration.ipynb` - illustration fo the single experiment